neuland/micro-frontends/README.md

-**This site is a work in progress and will be extended on a regular basis.
-Please [watch the repository](https://github.com/neuland/micro-frontends) to receive change notifications.**

-This repository contains techniques, strategies and recipes for __building a modern web app with multiple independent teams__.
+This site contains techniques, strategies and recipes for __building a modern web app with multiple independent teams using different JavaScript frameworks__.

 ## What are Micro Frontends?